sivasb1019/fastapi/Tasks/security_with_jwt/README.md

-# User Registration Management API with FastAPI
+# User Registration and Authentication with FastAPI

 This project is a robust API for managing user registration, authentication, and profile updates securely.
 Built with FastAPI, PostgreSQL, and JWT (JSON Web Tokens), it offers a comprehensive solution for modern web applications requiring user management features.